UVA-PCL/sd3-hadoop/README.md

 *  a tool for running the replication alone in `scripts/all-update-files`, which can then be killed by `scripts/kill-update-files`.
    (Java code in sd3.UpdateFiles)

+# Note on replication implementation

+The replication implementation assumes it can identify the source of an access to a file based on the IP address and that this IP address is the same as the IP address of the namenode of the cluster from which that access comes.
+It uses HDFS's access log to monitor accesses without running a modified version of HDFS.
+To implement a different policy change the utility functions in sd3.SD3Config.

+By default the replication implementation aims to find a cost threshold that causes a certain portion of files to be replicated, and by default it checks every 10 seconds for files to replica, computing cost thresholds on a 1-hour interval.
+These settings are configurable using system properties:

+*  `sd3.replciate-interval`: seconds between scanning active files to determine what to replicate
+*  `sd3.replicate-history-interval`: seconds of historical access to consider when determining what to replicate
+*  `sd3.replicate-target-portion-enabled` (default: true): if set to true, choose replication threshold to replicate at least `sd3.replicate-target-portion` of the files eligible (1.0 = all the files); otherwise use `sd3.replciate-threshold` to as the cost threshold (units: # file transfers) to determine what files to replicate.

+## Simplifications of algorithm for this context

+*  The replication implementation does not attempt to manage the total storage used for replicas.
+Updates to master copies trigger deletion of replicas, but do not trigger creation of replicas.
+Rereplication is triggered because the copies still exceed the cost.

+*  Data movement costs are between clusters are assumed uniform.

+*  File size is assumed to be approximately uniform (and is uniform for this experiment setup) to simplify replica threshold calculation.

+# Configuration settings
 # Authors

 The code in this repository was created by Azman Garcha,  Weiqiang Jin, and Zeitan Liu under the supervision of Charles Reiss